 Moskevská 120/21: Rangherka

 Giuseppe Rangheri was born in Gora, on the shores of Lake Como, and came to Prague in the late 1700s when there was already a thriving silk market.
 He set up his original mulberry plantation near Wenceslas Square, in those days the city’s horse-market.
-After his death, Rangheri’s son Enrico bought this plot of land in Vršovice – previously a vineyard – and planted hundreds of new mulberries, converting the existing farmstead into a turretted palace-cum-silk factory.
+In 1842, Rangheri’s son Enrico bought this plot of land in Vršovice – previously a vineyard – and planted hundreds of new mulberries, converting the existing farmstead into a turretted palace-cum-silk factory.

 Since then the building has been through many incarnations including a primary school and clinic for the treatment of tuberculosis and, later, alcoholism.
-In 2011 work started on the conversion of the Rangherka into accommodation for the elderly (the suburb of Vršovice has the highest percentage of pensioners in Prague).
+In 2011 work started on the conversion of the Rangherka into accommodation for the elderly.
+That reconstruction — including an entirely new north wing and landscaping — was completed in 2013.
+Sadly Turek’s monumental horsehoe-shaped staircase did not survive; its replacement is a prosaic (and somewhat steep) single flight leading directly to the main entrance.

-Reconstruction — including an entirely new north wing and landscaping — was completed in 2013; the picture below shows the refurbished facade and terrace in the context of Vršovice Square, with the art nouveau Občanská Záložna (Civic Savings Bank) dominating the adjacent range.
+The picture below shows the refurbished facade and terrace (right) in the context of Vršovice Square, with the art nouveau Občanská Záložna (Civic Savings Bank) dominating the adjacent range.